Sunday, June 28, 2020

 Nature's spring is nature's best.
 That was a tremendous and meaningful adventure on the foothill of the Mountain, Mount Arayat National Park.

-To be closer to nature is a weekend and holiday destination for most city dwellers.
-An escape from noise pollution and the hustle and bustle of city life.
-Escaping from the real world of unending work and tasks.
-Escaping from reality, even for a short while.
+For most city dwellers, being closer to nature is a weekend and holiday destination.
+It is an escape from noise pollution and the hustle and bustle of city life, an escape from the real world of unending work and tasks, an escape from reality, even for a short while.

-An adventure worth sharing 6 years ago brought me to the beautiful and peaceful town of Arayat in the Province of Pampanga in Central Luzon Island, Philippines.
+An adventure worth sharing led me to the enchanting and tranquil town of Arayat in the Province of Pampanga, on Central Luzon Island, the Philippines, six years ago.
+It was a journey of discovery and exploration that I will never forget.

-Two months after I arrived in the Philippines after a year of living abroad was a great adventure and soulful healing.
-That was April 2014 when I finally had a closer glimpse of Mount Arayat, which can only be seen from a distant highway when going to the Northernmost provinces in the country.
+Two months after arriving in the Philippines after a year of living abroad, I experienced a profound adventure and soulful healing.
+It was April 2014, a time when I was yearning for a deeper connection with nature.
+That was when I finally had a closer glimpse of Mount Arayat, which can only be seen from a distant highway when going to the country's Northernmost provinces.

-Nature's retreat offers excellent healing results for the body, mind, and soul.
+Nature's retreat at Mount Arayat National Park offers excellent healing results for the body, mind, and soul.
+The fresh air, the serene environment, and the physical activity of a day hike all contribute to a sense of rejuvenation.
 This is all we need after a long and tiring work week.
 And for the physical grounding, a day hike to the Mountain feels like rooting to the earth.
-Nature's Way to be reconnected to the world as our mind wanders and boggles, accompanied by anxiety, worries, and fears.
+It's Nature's Way to reconnect to the world as our mind wanders and boggles, accompanied by anxiety, worries, and fears.

-At the park's entrance to the hilltop community are a serene environment and the soulful sound of nature.
-The park is also home to different species of birds and wildlife under conservation.
+At the park's entrance to the hilltop community, you will be greeted by a serene environment and the soul-soothing sounds of nature.
+The park is also a sanctuary for a variety of bird species and wildlife under conservation, adding to the peaceful ambiance.

 The park is an excellent escapade for families, team building, and even solo retreats.
 There are cottages, picnic areas, playgrounds,s and campsites for everyone's needs.